Home » Vegas Betting Guide » Betting Glossary A To Z

 A common term used, often under the phrase of “covering the spread.”
 The team that won the spread bet is deemed to have “covered.”

-Decimal odds are a way to represent odds, commonly used in the UK.
-Smaller odds (1.5 opposed to 7.0) represent the favorites.
+Decimal odds are a way to represent odds, commonly used in Canada, Europe, and Australia.
+Smaller odds (e.g. 1.5) represent the favorites, whereas longer odds (e.g. 7.5) represent outsiders or underdogs.

 A dog or underdog is a term used among bettors to describe a team that is least likely to win out of the two teams in question.

-A Double Action is muli-wager bet.
+A Double Action is multi-wager bet.
 These bets require bets to be won, tied, or pushed for the next bets to be considered.

 A bet placed on two wagers.
 The winnings from the first is rolled over to the second bet.
 Like parlays, you must win both to win the double bet.